You are here

 NOTICE

-The insurance company's name must be posted, or if self-insured, the certificate of self-insurance must be posted in a prominent place.
+The insurance company’s name must be posted, or if self-insured the certificate of self-insurance must be posted in a prominent place.

 REPORTING

-Immediately upon knowledge of an injury, an employer must complete and file with its insurer's or self-insurer's claims office an Employer's First Report of Injury or Occupational Disease (Form WC-1).
-Injuries involving seven or more days of lost time must be reported to the Board within 21 days of the employer's knowledge of disability.
-Failure to file timely reports with the Board and/or make timely payment of income benefits will result in late payment penalties and may result in late filing penalties and the assessment of attorney's fees.
+Immediately upon knowledge of an injury, an employer must complete and file with its insurer’s or self-insurer’s claims office, an Employer’s First Report of Injury or Occupational Disease (Form WC-1).
+Injuries involving seven or more days of lost time must be reported to the Board within 21 days of the employer’s knowledge of disability.

 LAW AND RULES

-For $37.00 prepaid, Matthew Bender, 1275 Broadway, Albany, N.Y.
-12214-4024, 1-800-533-1637, will furnish a copy of the Workers' Compensation Law and the Rules and Regulations of the Board, W/CD.
+For $52.00 prepaid, Lexis-Nexis, Matthew Bender, 1275 Broadway, Albany, N.Y.
+12204-4024, 1-800-533-1637, will furnish a copy of Workers’ Compensation Law and the Rules and Regulations of the Board.

 MEDICAL CARE FOR INJURED EMPLOYEES

 Option 1.
 The employer may maintain a Traditional Panel of Physicians that shall consist of at least six non-associated physicians, but is not limited to six.
 However, the Board may grant exceptions to the required size of the panel where it is demonstrated that more than six physicians or groups of physicians are not reasonably accessible.
-The minimum panel shall include an orthopedic physician, and no more than two physicians shall be from industrial clinics.
-This panel shall include a minority physician, where feasible.
+The minimum panel shall include an orthopedic physician and no more than two physicians shall be from industrial clinics.
+The panel shall include a minority physician, where feasible.

-Option 3.
-The employer or workers' compensation insurer of an employer may contract with a Workers' Compensation Managed Care Organization certified by the Board.
-A "Workers' Compensation Managed Care Organization" means a plan certified by the Board that provides for the delivery and management of treatment to injured employees under the Georgia Workers' Compensation Act.
+Option 2.
+The employer or workers’ compensation insurer of an employer may contract with a Workers’ Compensation Managed Care Organization certified by the Board.
+A “Workers’ Compensation Managed Care Organization” means a plan certified by the Board that provides for the delivery and management of treatment to injured employees under the Georgia Workers’ Compensation Act.
 The managed care organization must include minority providers.

 SUBSEQUENT INJURY